-Shelbourne Street Cross-Section
+Shelbourne Street Design

-- 6.7.3 For areas of Shelbourne Street north of Blair Street and south of Pear Street implement an interim design that includes a cycle track and sidewalk. - 6.7.4 For areas of Shelbourne Street from Blair Street to Pear Street, implement public realm enhancements, with a focus on improving pedestrian conditions. - 6.7.5 Design and construct the interim crosssection in a way that will enable an efficient transition to the ultimate cross section. - 6.7.6 When constructing cycle tracks and sidewalks on Shelbourne Street explore design solutions that enable the preservation of existing trees where possible. - 6.7.7 For areas of limited separation between the cycle track and sidewalk on Shelbourne Street use design solutions to clearly demarcate areas and improve safety.

-- 6.7.8 Demonstrate the ultimate Shelbourne Street cross section through improvements made on the frontage of Browning Park. - 6.7.9 Provide incentives to encourage private property owners to plant trees along Shelbourne Street in locations that will become boulevard areas when the ultimate cross section is implemented. - 6.7.10 As part of detailed design work, conduct an assessment of street trees on Shelbourne Street, to assess suitability for retention.
+- 6.7.1 Implement short-term improvements along Shelbourne Street according to Map 6.6 and design concepts in Section 8.2. - 6.7.2 Design and construct the interim cross section in a way that will enable an efficient transition to the ultimate cross section. - 6.7.3 When constructing cycle tracks and sidewalks on Shelbourne Street explore design solutions that enable the preservation of existing trees where possible. - 6.7.4 For areas of limited separation between the cycle track and sidewalk on Shelbourne Street use design solutions to clearly demarcate areas and improve safety. - 6.7.5 Through detailed design work and ongoing monitoring explore options to incorporate physical separation into buffered bike lanes. - 6.7.6 Where feasible, integrate stormwater management into boulevard areas as part of the short-term improvements. - 6.7.7 Demonstrate the ultimate Shelbourne Street cross section through improvements made on the frontage of Browning Park. - 6.7.8 Provide incentives to encourage private property owners to plant trees along Shelbourne Street in locations that will become boulevard areas when the ultimate cross section is implemented.

-Greenways
+Greenways /Bikeways